 From here to the beginning of Section 1.5 we use notation consistent with textbooks in statistics for easy comparison to them.
 Accordingly, we use X to denote a random variable and x to denote a numerical value that the random variable could take on.
-After these sections, we resume use of notation consistent with the rest of these notes.
+After these sections, we resume the use of notation long used by Burkhard Schaffrin for adjustment computations.